open-webtech/owta-publications/meta/certification.md

 - **Certification Announcement:** Successful projects will be officially announced and added to the OWTA certified projects list.
 - **Certification Badge:** Projects will receive a certification badge to display on their website and promotional materials.

-## Criteria for Certification
+## Certification Tiers and Criteria

-All aspects specified in "[OWTS-01: Guidelines for Open Web Technologies](specs/drafts/owts-01.md)" are the criteria for OWTA certification.

-### Tiers

-Projects can achieve Bronze, Silver, Gold, or Platinum certification depending on how many and which best practices and requirements they meet.
+Projects can achieve Bronze, Silver, Gold, or Platinum certification depending on how many and which best practices and requirements from "[OWTS-01: Guidelines for Open Web Technologies](specs/drafts/owts-01.md)" they meet.
 This tiered approach is designed to be flexible and adaptable to a wide range of projects, whether small or mature.

-#### Bronze
+### Bronze

 *Minimum Requirements:*